-01Contributes to Higher Billing Rate
+Contributes to Higher Billing Rate

 Education and experience typically drive your base rate as a consultant, but adding a recognized certification to your name can also help bump up the dollar value of your services.
-This is fueled by an increased interest by medium and large corporations to hire consultants and employees who are certified project managers.
+This is fueled by an increased interest by medium and large corporations to hire consultants and employees who are certified, project managers.
 Companies seem willing to pay for that level of expertise and make it a hiring requirement.

 It was reported in Baseline Magazine that the annual median salary for project managers specializing in applications is $161,474 when working with companies with more than 500 million dollars in annual revenue.
-In a study over 2,000 salaries, this number jumped 24 percent.
-This shows how valuable a certification can be.
+In a study of 2,000 salaries, this number jumped 24 percent.
+This shows how valuable certification can be.

-02Opens Doors to New Clients
+Opens Doors to New Clients

 The number of certified project managers is increasing year after year.
 As of 2016, the Project Management Institute (PMI) had over 2.9 million members in countries all over the world.
-As these numbers continue to rise, so do the number of companies who recognize the value of working with certified professionals.
+As these numbers continue to rise, so do the number of companies that recognize the value of working with certified professionals.

-03Offers International Recognition
+Offers International Recognition